pcasteran/terraform-cdk-bundle/README.md

   --no-enable-crash-reporting
 ```

-There is however one small issue regarding the installation of provider.
+There is however one small issue regarding the installation of providers.
+Currently, ***CDKTF*** only allows to install
-Currently, ***CDKTF*** only allows to install packages using `pipenv` or `pip` commands (
+Python packages using `pipenv` or `pip` commands (
 see [`PythonPackageManager`](https://github.com/hashicorp/terraform-cdk/blob/c2ce3cb0ff63b14bb372ca03af62aae715f264f8/packages/%40cdktf/cli-core/src/lib/dependencies/package-manager.ts#L222))
 .

 As there is no support for Poetry, it is not possible to install provider using `cdktf provider add` commands, for
-example : `cdktf_bundle cdktf provider add google`.
+example: `cdktf_bundle cdktf provider add google`.

-Instead, the provider shall be installed directly using Poetry, for
+Instead, the provider must be installed directly using Poetry, for
 example: `cdktf_bundle poetry add cdktf-cdktf-provider-google` (notice the full
 PyPI [package](https://pypi.org/project/cdktf-cdktf-provider-google/) name).